Re:Solve

 Re:solve

-At our Didcot provision, we specialise in supporting primary-aged children who require a nurturing, hands-on learning environment to help them re-engage with education.
+At our Didcot provision in Oxfordshire, we specialise in supporting primary-aged children who require a nurturing, hands-on learning environment to help them re-engage with education.
 Our provision is designed to:

-At our Didcot provision, we specialise in supporting primary-aged children who require a nurturing, hands-on learning environment to help them re-engage with education.
+At our Didcot provision in Oxfordshire, we specialise in supporting primary-aged children who require a nurturing, hands-on learning environment to help them re-engage with education.
 Our provision is designed to:

 Re-engage learners by combining academic study with real-world skills.